relaxdiego/aircraft/README.md

 NOTE: For more available versions, run `pyenv install --list`

-5. Create a virtualenv for this project
+2. Create a virtualenv for this project

 ```
 export charm_name=unboxed
 pyenv virtualenv 3.7.7 ${charm_name}-3.7.7
-pyenv local ${charm_name}-3.7.7 3.7.7 3.6.10 3.5.9
 ```

-Your newly created virtualenv should now be activated if your prompt changed to the following:
+Your newly created virtualenv should now be automatically activated if your prompt changed to the following:

 ```
 (unboxed-3.7.7) ubuntu@dev...
 ```

-or, should you happen to be using [my dotfiles](https://dotfiles.relaxdiego.com), if it changed tothe following
+or, should you happen to be using [dotfiles.relaxdiego.com](https://dotfiles.relaxdiego.com), if it changed tothe following

 ```